giacomofalcone/giacomofalcone/README.md

 🎓 MSc in Computer Engineering & FinTech @ Politecnico di Milano (EIT Digital)
 💡 Passionate about blockchain, fintech, and software development
-🚀 Looking for an internship in early 2026 in the financial or blockchain sector
+🚀 Looking for an internship in early 2026 in the financial sector

 ## 🔧 Tech Stack & Skills
 - **Programming:** Python (Pandas, TensorFlow/Keras), Java, C